2005 British Grand Prix: Race

 Before the race, a minute of silence was held as a mark of respect for those who had lost their lives in the London bombings three days earlier.
 Daily Express reporter Bob McKenzie honored the pledge to run naked around the Silverstone track if McLaren won the race in 2004.
 McLaren boss Ron Dennis sent McKenzie on his way two hours before the start of the race.
 He arrived at the finish line 36 minutes later after honouring his promise wearing nothing more than silver body paint and a sporran.
 McKenzie's run raised money for charity.

 The weather was hot, with air temperature at 30 °C, and the track temperature at 45 °C as the cars completed the formation lap.
-Sato stalled as he came to the grid, but race director Charlie Whiting nonetheless started the race, with the safety car being deployed on lap 2 to allow the marshals to safely return the BAR to the pit lane.
+Sato stalled as he came to the grid, after he had mistakenly pressed the kill switch on his steering wheel, but race director Charlie Whiting nonetheless started the race, with the safety car being deployed on lap 2 to allow the marshals to safely return the BAR to the pit lane.
 Sato would eventually rejoin the race, two laps behind the leaders.
 Montoya made a fast start, passing Button off the grid and then overtaking Alonso for the lead into Becketts.
 After the safety car period, Montoya retained the lead until the first round of pit stops, although Alonso remained no more than a second and a half behind as he and the Colombian traded fastest laps.
 Button held third, while Barrichello and Fisichella passed a slow-starting Trulli, who in turn was holding up Michael Schumacher.
 Räikkönen, already up four places, was thus able to close up behind Schumacher and Trulli, but was unable to overtake them until the pit stops.

 Montoya made his first pit stop on lap 21, a lap earlier than planned due to traffic.
 Alonso followed on lap 23, rejoining the race almost side-by-side with Montoya, who again held his line.
 Fisichella led for the next two laps, setting the fastest lap in the process, before making his first stop.
 On lap 28, with every driver except Sato having pitted, Montoya led Alonso by three seconds, followed by Fisichella, Button, Barrichello, Räikkönen, Michael Schumacher and Trulli.